-If this is your first visit to our blog, welcome!
-You can find many other Christ-centered Christmas ideas like these on this blog and on our preschool curriculum website – ABC Jesus Loves Me.
-We hope that you will visit a while and let us know what questions you have!
+If this is your first visit to the Our Out-of-Sync Life blog, welcome!
+You will discover many Christ-centered Christmas ideas on this blog and on our preschool curriculum website – ABC Jesus Loves Me.
+Browse around and let me know what questions you have!

 Christmas traditions are special and are like glue to the family who cradles them.
 Interestingly, they are also as diverse as the families who hold them.
 They are looked forward to with excitement and longing.

 For the next few posts, I am going to be sharing some traditions that I find special.
 Several of these come from our family while some are not.
 You will see that a few of them were staged by the parents but the children quickly adopted them.
 Some of the traditions just “happened” due to the likes of those involved.
 No matter what the background, these Christmas Traditions have been “done” year after year.

 Along with telling you about the traditions, I will be showing you ways to incorporate the tradition in your family.
 Some of the ideas will stick while others will fizzle with the turn of the calendar.
 Either way, you are making memories.
 These traditions are ideas to help get you started.
 But, I have found that some of the best traditions come without planning.
 Keep an eye out for what your family enjoys.
 Before you know it, a new tradition may be formed!

 Food is probably the most universal tradition for the holidays.
 Each family has their favorite dish.
 Whether main course, dessert, salad or vegetable, whenever you hear about this recipe your mind immediately takes you to the holidays.

 Your children don’t have to be very old to having favorite dishes.
 Get the whole family involved in planning the holiday meals.
 It may be easier to give them a few options at first.
 For kids, try showing a picture of the recipe if possible.
 Often times you can find a professional photo online if your recipe book does not have one.
 Try googling the recipe name and the word “images.”